cmr927/javascript-achievement-1-wip/README.md

 - Pokedex
 - How to get the project running
 - Project dependencies (e.g., JavaScript version, ESLint rules)
-- Which API the project uses
+- The API this project uses is https://pokeapi.co/api/v2/pokemon/?limit=151